 Life is about adversity some would say.
 What doesn’t kill you can only make you stronger is another familiar saying.
 Everyone you meet has troubles – no one is denying that.
 How you manage your troubles though is the key to happiness in an imperfect world.
-If you have insights – you must give back.
+If you have any insights into suffering – you must help other people on their journey.
 The role you play in life is to master whatever strengths you have and to show kindness to people who do not possess your knowledge or insights.
-It could be as simple as showing a child how to press the ‘on’ button on a computer, or it could be helping a farmer in Ethiopia to buy 50 cows instead of one (contact me for the full story or read the ‘future of learning’).
-Both have a quota of kindness that are no less important for the child or the farmer.
+It could be as simple as showing a child how to press the ‘on’ button on a computer, or it could be helping a farmer in Ethiopia to buy 50 cows instead of one (contact me for the full story).
+Both have a quota of kindness that are no less valuable and important for the child or the farmer.

 “John Rainford’s ‘Creativity for Competitive Advantage’ course was mandatory for all of our students on our main MBA programme.”
 Jonathan Michie, Professor of Innovation & Knowledge Exchange at Oxford University, former Director, University of Birmingham Business School.